santoslab/ksu-cis-501-web/src/main/rst/source/tooling/index.rst

 The C# compiler can be used standalone, from a command window, to compile and test programs and library components.
-The details can be found in Dave Schmidt's
+The details can be found in David Schmidt's
 `CIS200 notes from 2008 <http://people.cis.ksu.edu/~schmidt/200s08/>`__ ---
 see the last four links on that page.